michaelsergio/nasm-instruction-set/interrupts.md

 ---

 ### Bit Color Table:
-character attribute is 8 bit value, low 4 bits set fore color, high 4 bits set background color.
+Character attribute is 8 bit value, low 4 bits set fore color, high 4 bits set background color.

-note: the emulator and windows command line prompt do not support background blinking, however to make colors look the same in dos and in full screen mode it is required to turn off the background blinking.
+Note: the emulator and windows command line prompt do not support background blinking, however to make colors look the same in dos and in full screen mode it is required to turn off the background blinking.